 2. Rabies is extremely rare in California.

 The most recent (2020) report from CDPH states: "Rabies was not diagnosed in any California resident in 2020.
 Two cases of rabies were diagnosed in California residents in the previous ten years (2011-2020): Humboldt County in 2011 and Contra Costa County in 2012."

 3. Rabies vaccination saves lives.

 One of the reasons rabies has become so rare is the widespread usage of the rabies vaccine in dogs and cats.
 Before vaccinations became common in the United States, people would often become exposed to the virus after their dog or cat had come into contact with a rabid wild animal.
 Because of the vaccine, the last case of a rabid dog in San Mateo County was in 2013.
-Currently, 90% of all exposure cases nation-wide are because of contact with wildlife.
+Currently, most exposure cases nation-wide are because of contact with wildlife.
 In other parts of the world, however, people are still exposed to rabies through contact with domestic animals, especially strays.
 People can be vaccinated for rabies, too – the modern human rabies vaccine is similar to getting a flu shot (NOT a dozen shots in the abdomen, as is rumored), and can be given before or after exposure to rabies.

 4. Wild animals may have other diseases that look like rabies.